dhhyi/recipe-db/README.md

 ### Caching and updating

-Message queue notify on update -> prerender and cache page again.
+Message queue notify on update -> pre-render and cache page again.

 ### Resilience